moderntribe/moose/README.md

 ### Composer

 Composer is configured to manage PHP dependencies.
-There are also a number of composer scripts set up to assist with day-t-day PHP development.
+There are also a number of composer scripts set up to assist with day-to-day PHP development.
 You can learn more about the available scripts and how to use them in the [Composer Docs](./docs/composer.md).

 #### Updating WordPress